Gordy: Plot

 Cousin Jake, upon learning that Gordy's family is missing, organizes a countrywide search to locate them and also a country music concert in Branson, Missouri in Gordy's name.
 Jim Stafford, Moe Bandy, Boxcar Willie, Cristy Lane, Buck Trent, and Mickey Gilley perform, as well as a surprise speech from President Bill Clinton (voiced by Jim Meskimen), who unveils a new stamp of Gordy.
 Gilbert sends Dietz and Krugman to kidnap Gordy, but he is saved by Cousin Jake, who returns him to Hanky and Jinnie Sue.
 Everyone learns from someone who calls into the telethon that Gordy's family is going to be slaughtered in Nebraska.
 Gilbert tries to hide the fact that it is owned by the Royce family, causing a brief struggle that ends with Jessica and Luke knocking Gilbert out.
 Gordy and the others race to stop the slaughterhouse from killing Gordy's family, but a train slows them.
 Hanky rings the love-struck supervisor, and the slaughterhouse is shut down just in time.
 To Gordy's happiness, his family has survived, and he is reunited with his father, who was also at the slaughterhouse.
-The pigs are moved back to the farm, which Luke and Jessica buy; they marry, and Hanky, Jinnie Sue, and Cousin Jake move in too.
+The pigs are moved back to the farm, which Luke and Jessica buy; they marry and settle with Cousin Jake, Hanky and Jinnie Sue (now brother and sister).
 Gordy and his family are finally reunited.